-Individual investors, corporations, universities and other victims are still reeling from the $50 billion Ponzi scheme Bernie Madoff cooked up, seven years after the fraudster was sentenced to life in prison.
+Individual investors, corporations, universities and other victims are still reeling from the $50 billion Ponzi scheme Bernie Madoff cooked up, eight years after the fraudster was sentenced to life in prison.
+HBO examines the scandal in the new film “Wizard of Lies.”

 Madoff’s client list included many familiar names who took significant financial hits.
 While not all amounts have been disclosed, here are 11 of the biggest celebrities who got conned.